Distilled Spirits Tax Return

 - Supporting documentation for Other Exemptions

-To upload the file attachment, click the Add button.
+To upload the file attachment, select Add.

 On the Select a file to attach pop-up window: